-During April 26 and April 28, 2016 we offered three pedagogy sessions, jointly offered by the Yale-NUS Centre for Teaching and Learning (CTL), the Educational Resources and Technology (ERT) department, and the Writers Center.
+During April 25-26, we offered four pedagogy sessions, jointly offered by the Yale-NUS Centre for Teaching and Learning (CTL) and the Educational Resources and Technology (ERT) department.

 Intercultural Issues in the Classroom